Bandwidth/bandwidth.github.io/voice/bxml/callBacks/about.md

 ## Asynchronous Callbacks

-###  Understanding Async Callback Events
+###  Understanding Asynchronous Callback Events
-Async callbacks are HTTP requests made by the Bandwidth platform to endpoints specified by you in your HTTP requests and BXML.
+Asynchronous callbacks are HTTP requests made by the Bandwidth platform to endpoints specified by you in your HTTP requests and
+BXML.
 The HTTP POST method is used by default.
 The request will have a JSON body that describes the event.
 An HTTP 201 response with no content is expected.
 HTTP 200 is also acceptable.